paldhous/ucsc/2020/investigative-policy/md/documents.md

 [DocumentCloud](https://www.documentcloud.org/) (see below) performs OCR automatically when you upload documents, using the Open Source OCR tool [Tesseract](https://github.com/tesseract-ocr/tesseract).
 However, in my experience, its accuracy can be poor unless the quality of the scan is very good.

 [Adobe Acrobat Pro](https://acrobat.adobe.com/us/en/acrobat/acrobat-pro.html) will also perform OCR on scanned PDFs, and I used it to OCR the documents for the spy planes stories.
 In my experience, the most accurate OCR software on poor-quality scans is Abbyy FineReader, avalable for [Windows](https://www.abbyy.com/en-us/finereader/) or [MacOS](https://www.abbyy.com/en-us/finereader/pro-for-mac/).
 It currently costs around $200 on Windows and $120 for the Mac.
-(If you need high-quality OCR for your reporting project, let me know and I can run them through Abby FineReader!)
+(If you need high-quality OCR for a reporting project, let me know and I can run them through Abby FineReader!)

 ### Show your work with DocumentCloud

-[**DocumentCloud**](https://www.documentcloud.org/) is the independent nonprofit organization behind a web app that allows [news organizations](https://www.documentcloud.org/contributors) to publish, embed, annotate and redact the documents underlying their reporting.
+[**DocumentCloud**](https://www.documentcloud.org/) allows [news organizations](https://www.documentcloud.org/contributors) to publish, embed, annotate and redact the documents underlying their reporting.
 Read more about its history and goals [here](https://www.documentcloud.org/about).

 You have each been set up with indivisual accounts under the UCSC SciCom DocumentCloud account.
 You've been given the [status of freelancer](https://www.documentcloud.org/help/accounts), which means you can upload, annotate, and edit your own documents.
 As an administrator, I can see any of your documents, and manage your individual accounts.